License Renewal - College - Out of Alaska

 How do I renew my license?

-If you are out-of-state and have not taken the Alcohol & Drug Awareness Test, your driver license cannot be renewed until you return to Alaska and pass the test.
+If you are out-of-state and have not taken the Alcohol & Drug Awareness Test, your driver license cannot be renewed until pass the test.
 You may be eligible to apply for a temporary license (form 481) to carry with your expired license.
-This will allow you up to 1 year to return to Alaska and take the test.
-The license extension fee is $5.00 and the form can be mailed or faxed to the Juneau Drive Services Office.
+The license extension fee is $5 and the form can be mailed or faxed to the Juneau Driver Services Office.

 How long will it take to get my renewed license?